NFDI4BIOIMAGE/Cologne-Hackathon-2023/CONTRIBUTING.md

 # Contributing

-🚧 Under construction 🚧

 Optimal repository contributions during the Hackathon need to be decided on.

 Suggestion:
 - Protect the main branch.